 How Can Teens With UC Prepare to Transition Health Care?

 Starting as early as 12 years old, teens with ulcerative colitis can start to take charge of their health.
 Parents can supervise, then give more responsibilities as their child gets older.

 To help prepare for this transition, teens should know:

-about insurance coverage and to always carry their insurance information with
+- about insurance coverage and to always carry their insurance information with them

 What Should Teens Do Before Going to College or Living on Their Own?